samheckle/code-toolkit-fa-25/week_02.md

 let teacher = "sam"
 ```

+#### Variable Types
+JavaScript isn't specific about different variable types, but we do know when p5 accepts variables as parameters in functions it will be either a "Number" or "String".

+* `Number` is like 1,2,3,4,5
+* `String` is a word, but wrapped in `""`

 #### Variable Names
 When creating variable names, we can pretty much use whatever we want, but being specific helps us and readers of our code to understand what is happening.